anthonydubis/Robotics/Robotics/HW4/README.txt

 %
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Our java program, PathPlanner.java takes care of the path finding.
-It should be run as follows:
+Placing all .java files submitted in the same directory and then run the following command with the appropriate arguments:

 java PathPlanner [txt file world and obstacles] [txt file start and goal]